racedisparityaudit/style-guide/how-we-write.md

 ---
 layout: page
-title: Writing for Ethnicity facts and figures
+title: How we write about statistics and ethnicity
 ---

 Ethnicity facts and figures brings together complex statistical data from government departments, services and other organisations.